-Base Infor rmation Population Approach Why it was not Steps Jemena Group took to Basis for the estimate, including Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate possible for Jemena Group to provide actual information locate actual information; the methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1998 - 2018 Negative residual value Estimate Cost have not yet been incurred to decommission the pipeline, therefore an estimate is inherently required to measure future costs.
+Base Information Population Approach Why it was not Steps Jemena Basis for the estimate, including Why the estimate represents the best estimate Table Name Asset Description Year ltem Actual / Estimate possible for Jemena Group to provide actual information Group took to locate actual information; the methods, assumptions and inputs used possible in the circumstances and has been arrived at on a reasonable basis.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1998 - 2020 Negative residual value Estimate Cost have not yet been incurred to decommission the pipeline, therefore an estimate is inherently required to measure future costs.
 Further the actual timing of decommissioning the pipeline is also uncertain (estimated to be 2070) therefore increasing the level of estimation required.
 Further, the CPI escalation factor and the discount rate inputs are estimates used to inflate for forecast future price increases and then discount to the present value respectively.
 No steps taken as actual information does not exist.
 Negative residual value is calculated as: $PV(Decommissioning)t = C{T_E} \times \frac{(1+i)^{T_D-T_E}}{(1+r)^{T_D-t}}$ Where: The estimate is a best estimate because it has been calculated based on the following inputs which are sourced based on best available information: Independent technical engineering estimate of the cost to decommission the pipeline.
 Discount rate: 5 year average for the 15 year Australian Government Securities (AGS) bond rate.
 CPI escalation: SGSPAA internal CPI estimate (reasonable when compared with Australian Bureau of Statistics (ABS) rate).

-Base Infor mation Population Approach Why it was not Steps Jemena Group took to Basis for the estimate, including Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate possible for Jemena Group to provide actual information locate actual information; the methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.
+Base Information Why it was not Steps Jemena Basis for the estimate, including Why the estimate represents the best estimate Table Name Asset Description Year Item Actual / Estimate possible for Jemena Group to provide actual information Group took to locate actual information; the methods, assumptions and inputs used possible in the circumstances and has been arrived at on a reasonable basis.
 An expert Engineering report obtained in 2011 is the basis for estimating the decommissioning cost (C{T_E}) .
 Phasing of Negative Residual value The year 1 value of the decommission cost was reported in year 1.
 The cost of debt incremental was then reported for each subsequent year.
 The year of decommissioning is estimated to be 2070 which is consistent with business plans and no contradictory information was noted.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets Jul 2000- Dec 2006 Additions Estimate GST taxable supply and GST free split After 1 July 2000 10% GST was charged on taxable supplies.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets Jul 2000-Dec 2006 Additions Estimate GST taxable supply and GST free split After 1 July 2000 10% GST was charged on taxable supplies.
 This GST component of spending would have been refunded by the ATO and therefore does not represent a cash flow on the pipeline.
-An estimate was required to calculate the split between GST taxable supply and GST free spending included in the Cash flows from investing SGSPAA reviewed internal records and records of historical ownership changes to determine what information was available.
+An estimate was required to calculate the split between GST taxable supply and GST free SGSPAA reviewed internal records and records of historical ownership changes to determine what information was available.
 Previous owners were contacted but a response was not received.
 The taxable supply and GST free Capex split was estimated as 96.1% and 3.9% respectively.
 This split was calculated based on Major Capex projects from 2013-2016, and so we assume that this split would apply to additions over the 1999-2002 period.
 All additions are incurred mid-year.
 External contractors are generally engaged to perform the work required for Capex additions.
 No change is noted in the spending split between taxable supply and GST free spending over the life of the pipeline.
-Therefore the 2013-2016 major projects taxable supply and GST free split represents the best available information.
+Therefore the 2013-2016 major projects taxable supply and GST free split